 However, the department does not make any representation or warranty about the accuracy, reliability, currency or completeness of any material provided via these accounts.
 Please see our Disclaimer for more details.

 For more information about how we protect your privacy and personal information, please see our Privacy Statement.

-For further enquiries regarding the Department of Jobs and Small Business’s use of social media, please contact 1300 488 064 refer to the contact the department page.
+For further enquiries regarding the Department of Employment, Skills, Small and Family Business's use of social media, please contact 1300 488 064 refer to the contact the department page.